-GO BLOOD4GOODS: Obtaining high added value products from slaughterhouse waste blood as a sustainable and low-cost management alternative
+BLOOD4GOODS Operational Group: Obtaining high added value products from slaughterhouse residual blood as a sustainable and low-cost management alternative.

 - Status In progress